BWITS/haproxy-builder/README.md

 ### Get the RPM

+1. Check what version can be downloaded at https://hub.docker.com/r/bwits/haproxy/tags/
-1. update the version in `download.sh`
+2. update the version in `download.sh`
-2. download the RPM file
+3. download the RPM file

     ./download.sh